Bahrain: Investment in education and research

 In 2012, the government devoted 2.6% of GDP to education, one of the lowest ratios in the Arab world.
 This ratio was on a par with investment in education in Lebanon and higher only than that in Qatar (2.4% in 2008) and Sudan (2.2% in 2009).
-Bahrain was ranked 78th in the Global Innovation Index in 2021.
+Bahrain was ranked 72nd in the Global Innovation Index in 2024, but jumped to the 62nd rank according to GII 2025.

 Bahrain invests little in research and development.
 In 2009 and 2013, this investment reportedly amounted to 0.04% of GDP, although the data were incomplete, covering only the higher education sector.
-The lack of comprehensive data on research and development poses a challenge for policy-makers, as data inform evidence-based policy-making.
+The lack of comprehensive data on research and development poses a challenge for policymakers, as data inform evidence-based policymaking.

 The available data for researchers in 2013 cover only the higher education sector.
 Here, the number of researchers is equivalent to 50 per million inhabitants, compared to a global average for all employment sectors of 1,083 per million.

 The University of Bahrain had over 20,000 students in 2014, 65% of whom are women, and around 900 faculty members, 40% of whom are women.
 From 1986 to 2014, university staff published 5,500 papers and books.
 The university spent about US$11 million per year on research in 2014, which was conducted by a contingent of 172 men and 128 women.
 Women thus made up 43% of researchers at the University of Bahrain in 2014.

 Bahrain was one of 11 Arab states which counted a majority of female university graduates in science and engineering in 2014.
 Women accounted for 66% of graduates in natural sciences, 28% of those in engineering and 77% of those in health and welfare.
 It is harder to judge the contribution of women to research, as the data for 2013 only cover the higher education sector.

 Trends in research output

 In 2014, Bahraini scientists published 155 articles in internationally catalogued journals, according to Thomson Reuters' Web of Science (Science Citation Index Expanded).
 This corresponds to 15 articles per million inhabitants, compared to a global average of 176 per million inhabitants in 2013.
 Scientific output has risen slowly from 93 articles in 2005 and remains modest.
 By 2014, only Mauritania and Palestine had a smaller output in this database among Arab states.

-Between 2008 and 2014, Bahraini scientists collaborated most with their peers from Saudi Arabia (137 articles), followed by Egypt (101), the United Kingdom (93), the United States (89) and Tunisia (75).
+Between 2008 and 2014, Bahraini scientists collaborated most with their peers from Saudi Arabia (137 articles), followed by Egypt (101), the Britain (93), the America (89) and Tunisia (75).